-Listing 12-14: Bringing the greprs crate into the scope of src/main.rs
+Listing 12-14: Bringing the minigrep crate into the scope of src/main.rs

+To bring the library crate into the binary crate, we use extern crate minigrep.
+Then we’ll add a use minigrep::Config line to bring the Config type into scope, and we'll prefix the run function with our crate name.
 With that, all the functionality should be connected and should work.
-Give it a cargo run and make sure ’everything is wired up correctly.
+Give it a cargo run and make sure everything is wired up correctly.

 Whew!
 That was a lot of work, but we’ve set ourselves up for success in the future.
 Now it’s much easier to handle errors, and we’ve made our code more modular.
 Almost all of our work will be done in src/lib.rs from here on out.